-T think the most important thing that we dream.
+T think the most important thing that we L should keep having in our lives is a is that he didn't give up whenever he had dream.
 A person who has a dream can never be sad or frustrated.
 And it is only a person with a dream who can go through his or her hardships with delight.
 Because once a person has a dream which he or she wants to make it come true, they would care only about the dream not about the hardships they might face on the their way of achieving their goal.